ChimeHQ/AsyncXPCConnection/README.md

 - `RemoteXPCService` for easier type-safety
 - `QueuedRemoteXPCService` for message ordering control

 You might be tempted to just make your XPC interface functions async.
-While the compiler does suppor this, it is very unsafe.
+While the compiler does support this, it is very unsafe.
 This approach does not handle connection failures and will results in hangs.

 ## Usage